jedisct1/libsodium-doc/secret-key_cryptography/encrypted-messages.md

 For a given key, nonce and message, the authentication tag will be different if the additional data differs.
 The ciphertext will be the same, though.
-Additional data are usually non-secret data.
+Additional data is usually non-secret data.

-How additional data are used is specific to every application and protocol, but here are two sample use cases for them:
+How additional data is used is specific to every application and protocol, but here are two sample use cases for them:

 * **version identifiers:** using a version identifier as additional data allows